nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/sic_mapper/README.md

 - **40%** of matches were worse than the LLM

 - In **11%** of cases, both the LLM and the current approach were bad

+To learn more about the evaluation results of the company description classifier, refer to [📠 20230825 model metrics](https://github.com/nestauk/ojd_daps_language_models/tree/dev/ojd_daps_language_models/pipeline/train_model/company_descriptions#-20230825-model-metrics) in the `OJD DAPs language models repo`.